Cyoung02/Phylogenetic-Inference-Benchmarking/README.md

 [PhyML](https://github.com/stephaneguindon/phyml) was run as follows:
 `phyml -i alignedSequences -a e -d nt -m GTR -o lr -u resolvedTreeFile`
 Note: PhyML only accepts trees which are strictly bifurcating.
-A [script](helperScripts/resolve_random.py) has been included in [helperScripts](helperScripts )which resolves polytomies.
+A [script](helperScripts/resolve_random.py) has been included in [helperScripts](helperScripts) which resolves polytomies.

 ## Taking Measurements
 SP Score, TC Score, and Compression Factor were computed with [FastSP](https://github.com/smirarab/FastSP) as follows: